banner

 Looper - ThreadLocal#

-Finally, Looper is the driving force behind the entire Handler mechanism; with Looper's push, Handler can normally receive and send messages.
+Finally, Looper serves as the driving force for the entire Handler mechanism; with Looper's push, the Handler can normally receive and send messages.

 Looper contains a MessageQueue (constructed in the constructor)